lightwave-lab/modern-lab-workshop/readme.md

     - Cloning and collaborating from github (15 minutes)
     - A small intro to UNIX and bash
     - Digital security + private key authentication + 2FA
-    - Break demo: have all connect to cassander with their key
+    - Break demo: have all connect to cassander/github with their key
 * 10:00AM - break (installation of homebrew + virtualenv + python3 + jupyter)
 * 10:15AM - Messing around with python
     - Features of a programming language (coming from MATLAB) - python as example